rackerlabs/design-system/_component_design/breadcrumbs.md

 layout: component
 category: Components
 usage: >
-  Breadcrumbs are a page navigation component that shows the user's current location within a web application.
+  Breadcrumbs are a page navigation component that shows the user's current location within the hierarchy of a web.
 Breadcrumbs help with wayfinding and provide an easy way for the user to navigate to pages located up the application hierarchy.
 preview-image: preview-images/breadcrumbs.svg
 status: stable
 resource: true